 Harmony Forge features the fine ironwork and copper embossed art of Ward Brinegar, founder of Harmony Forge.
 I have been pursuing the art of blacksmithing since 1975.

-Dedication to fine craftsmanship, meticulous attention to detail and excellent service to the client have been the hallmarks of my work from the beginning.
+Dedication to fine craftsmanship, meticulous attention to detail and excellent service to the client were the hallmarks of my work from the beginning.
 I retired from my blacksmithing career on March 31, 2018.
 Copper embossing is a medium I have taken up to work with lighter materials and explore new artistic boundaries.
 My blacksmithing work was primarily residential, although I completed a number of significant commissions for commercial buildings, especially hotels.

 I grew up in Albuquerque, New Mexico, and graduated from New Mexico State